The 6 reasons we should NOT invest in leadership development designed specifically for women

 - What resources do I have in me and around me to make this happen?

-This isn’t easy stuff – sailing into a head wind takes grit and determination but stepping back and taking time to figure out how to crack the code is important.
-So we can step back in.
-And up.
-What all organisations want and need today.
+It is what all organisations want and need today.
 It enables us to navigate mindfully, paying attention to what is happening around us and what is happening within us.

 No Silver Bullets